 Outdoor Classroom - This area along the trail includes several tables to be used for occasional lectures and classes.
 The area is sponsored by George and Pat Witteman.

 Native American Ancestral Garden - The Center maintains a garden of traditional Native American plants.
-The area is sponsored by Donalyn Mikles of the Kling Family Foundation.
+This exhibit is sponsored by Donalyn Mikles of the Kling Family Foundation.
 The garden benches are sponsored by Susan and Avrum Cohen, Jim and Elaine Worthington, and Stan and Sue Loft.

 Prehistoric Tools - With donations from Desert Botanical Garden, this part of the garden feature varieties of agave that would have been collected and roasted.
-The exhibit is sponsored by Larry Watkins.
+This exhibit is sponsored by Larry Watkins.

 Pathway Horticulture - There will be several signs identifying the various native plants along the pathway.
 The plaques are sponsored by George and Pat Witteman.
 The Pathway benches are sponsored by Lee and Jean Silver and Michael Pollard and Mary Wiseman.